Earth Notes: Saving The Planet @Home

 Things That We've Done

 We've crunched our carbon footprint.
 We've become a SuperHome.
 We've pondered other changes that we might make.
 But most of all there's been quite a lot of fun learning.
-Maybe it's my engineering mindset, but I've made a hobby out of conservation and meter watching.
-I've had fun out of 'tuning' life a little.
+Maybe it is my engineering mindset, but I have made a hobby out of conservation and meter watching.
+I have had fun out of 'tuning' life a little.
 The rest of my family humours me!

 See a full list of articles under search at the top of the page, and here's some actions to start with that we took...